 Cows can now produce 50 – 60 litres of milk during peak lactation and this has taken a toll on the health and wellbeing of the animals.
 The udders can become engorged and hang heavily which can impair walking and contribute to lameness.
 Other factors causing lameness include hoof lesions, laminitis and dermatitis.
 Mastitis is also an issue and has contributed to the overuse of antibiotics.

 In 2018 just under 1 million beef calves were born.
 Cattle are generally pasture reared, with the exception of winter housing.
-However, there are a growing number of feedlots in Ireland where the cattle spend their whole lives indoors – there are now around 300 feedlots in existence.
-Many farmers also bring their cattle in to ‘finish’ on grain before sending to slaughter.
+However, there are a growing number of feedlots in Ireland where the cattle spend all or a large chunk of their lives indoors – there are now around 300 feedlots in existence.
+Many farmers bring their cattle in to ‘finish’ on grain before sending to slaughter or sell to a feedlot for finishing.

 Some beef farmers will purchase male dairy calves to breed for beef.
 Others will breed their own animals.
 Beef calves stay with their mothers – when you see cows in fields with their calves they will be beef cows.